Biden's prime-time speech: Trumpism threatens democracy

-WASHINGTON (AP) — President Joe Biden will sound an alarm Thursday night about what he views as “extremist” threats to American democracy from the restive forces of Trumpism, aiming to reframe the November elections as part of an unceasing battle for the “soul of the nation.”
+WASHINGTON (AP) — President Joe Biden is sounding an alarm Thursday night about what he views as extremist threats to American democracy from the restive forces of Trumpism.
+He’s aiming to reframe the November elections as part of an unceasing battle for the “soul of the nation.”

 The explicit effort by Biden to marginalize Trump and and his “Make America Great Again” adherents marks a sharp turn for the president, who preached his desire to bring about national unity in his Inaugural address.
-White House officials said it reflects his mounting concern about Trump conservatives’ ideological proposals and 2020 election denialism.
+White House officials said it reflects his mounting concern about Trump allies’ ideological proposals and relentless denial of the nation’s 2020 election results.

+“MAGA forces are determined to take this country backwards,” Biden is saying, according to prepared remarks released by the White House.
+“Backwards to an America where there is no right to choose, no right to privacy, no right to contraception, no right to marry who you love.”

+“For a long time, we’ve reassured ourselves that American democracy is guaranteed.
+But it is not,” Biden says.
+“We have to defend it.
+Protect it.
+Stand up for it.
+Each and every one of us.”

 At a Democratic fundraiser last week, Biden likened the “MAGA philosophy” to “semi-fascism.”

-In Philadelphia, White House officials said, Biden intends to hark back to the 2017 white supremacist protest in Charlottesville, Virginia, which he says brought him out of political retirement to challenge Trump.
-Biden plans to argue that the country faces a similar crossroads in the coming months.
+In Philadelphia, White House officials said, Biden intended to hark back to the 2017 white supremacist protest in Charlottesville, Virginia, which he says brought him out of political retirement to challenge Trump.
+Biden argues that the country faces a similar crossroads in the coming months.

-“The president thinks that there is an extremist threat to our democracy,” press secretary Karine Jean-Pierre said Wednesday.
-“It’s not stopping.
-It’s continuing.”

-Biden allies stress that he is not rejecting the entirety of the GOP and would use his remarks to call on traditional Republicans to join him in condemning Trump and his followers.
+Biden allies stress that he is not rejecting the entirety of the GOP and is calling on traditional Republicans to join him in condemning Trump and his followers.
 It’s a balancing act, given that more than 74 million people voted for Trump in 2020.

 “I respect conservative Republicans,” Biden said last week.
 “I don’t respect these MAGA Republicans.”